AmarDange/Archana-Bazaar/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the store.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to be able to easily navigate to and view a list of books, stationary.
-        4. As a First Time Visitor, I want to be able to easily find where the organisation is located.
+        4. As a First Time Visitor, I want to be able to easily find where the store is located.

     -   #### B. Returning Visitor Goals